 Mar Vista Pool

-It might seem peculiar to include the Mar Vista Pool on this list, especially since it’s so close to Venice and all the other coastal beaches.
-Well, when it comes to cooling off, there’s definitely sea people and pool people, so proximity to the ocean does not mean that far-Westsiders cannot choose to enjoy the wonderful water pleasures of a public pool.
+It might seem peculiar to include the Mar Vista Pool (11655 Palms Blvd., Los Angeles 90066) on this list, especially since it’s so close to Venice and all the other coastal beaches.
+But when it comes to cooling off, there’s definitely sea people and pool people, so proximity to the ocean does not mean that far-Westsiders can't choose to enjoy the wonderful aquatic pleasures of a public pool.
 Part of the Mar Vista Recreation Center, this seasonal pool offers a nearby, more family-oriented alternative to the endless sand expansion, eccentric local entrepreneurs, and the muscle crowd that gives Venice Beach its unique, world-famous character.

 BONUS POOL: Switzer Falls